National Commodity and Derivatives Exchange

+(LIC) ICICI Bank.
+Current shareholders include IFFCO, Jaypee Capital Services, Punjab National Bank,Canara Bank, Build India Capital Advisors, Shree Renuka sugars and Star Agri warehousing.

+NCDEX was incorporated on 23 April 2003 under the Companies Act, 1956 and obtained its Certificate for Commencement of Business on 9 May 2003.
+It commenced operations on 15 December 2003.

-As of 31 July 2013, NCDEX has 848 registered members and client base of about 20 Lakhs and offers trading on more than 49,000 terminals across 1,000 centers in India.
-It facilitates deliveries of commodities through a network of over 594 accredited warehouses through eight warehouse service providers, with holding capacity of around 1.5 million tonnes and offers average deliveries of 1 lakh MT at every contract expiry.
+As of 31 July 2013, NCDEX has 848 registered members, a client base of about 20 Lakhs, and offers trading on more than 49,000 terminals across 1,000 centers in India.
+It facilitates deliveries of commodities through a network of over 594 accredited warehouses through eight warehouse service providers, with holding capacity of around 1.5 million tonnes and average deliveries of 1 lakh MT at every contract expiry.
 NCDEX has offices in Mumbai, Delhi, Ahmedabad, Indore, Hyderabad, Jaipur, and Kolkata.